JosephCheney/CSE212-final-project/trees.md

 Then to get this to ‘print’ we need to use the keyword yield.
 But there is more, the yield command provides the next value to the earlier ‘for’ loop that we created.
 Yield also acts like a return function but it does not stop the continuation of the flow of the function.
 This is special so the function can keep going when the __iter__ is called again. “yield from” is also a keyword that allows you to tell another function to do the yielding.
 This is also useful if you need your __iter__ function to call another function.

 3. Inorder (Left, Root, Right)
+    This function puts the values in the tree in order.
+    You want to start going down the left tree, then print the Root (or top of the tree) and then the right side of the tree.

 4. Preorder (Root, Left, Right)
+    This function puts the root first and then gets teh values in numerical order from there.
+    It does this by grabboing the root and then traverses down the left side and the right side.

 5. Postorder (Left, Right, Root)
+    This function puts the values in the tree in order and then prints the root at the end.
+    This is done by traversing down the left side of the tree followed by the right and then printing out the root.

 6. Remove
+    This is a more complicated function that removes a value from the tree.
     It is important to note that there is a variaty of cases that need to be taken into account
     * Empty tree, this would return false
     * Value you are looking to replace is in the root node
-    * The Value is not in the tree, this would also return false
+    * The value is not in the tree, this would also return false
     * Value has only a left child
     * Value has a right child only
     * The value has both a left and right children